Browser Runtime

 This can happen when:

-This is expected behavior - the fingerprint adapts to device changes.
+This is expected — the recognition adapts as a device changes over time.

 Collection Taking Too Long